 While there are many places in the UK to see the “clowns of the sea”, the RSPB Bempton Cliffs and Flamborough Head regions are among the best locations to see puffins in Yorkshire.
-This spectacular part of the British coast is not only a summer seasonal home to the adorable birds, but to over half a million other seabirds as well.
-In other words, be prepared for an exhilarating wildlife experience.

 Each year during the summer, parts of the British coastline see thousands of Atlantic puffins (Fratercula arctica) come ashore to nest.
 With their vibrant orange beaks and feet, these charismatic little birds have been nicknamed the clowns of the sea.